spettigrew/save-this-job-be/README.md

 ### Backend framework Sqlite3 (Development) PostgreSQL(Production)

-🚫 Why did you choose this framework?

-- Point One
+- Point One - This framework has a high level of scalability as the project grows.
-- Point Two
+- Point Two - This is an accessible framework for developers early in their career to use.
-- Point Three
-- Point Four

 ## 2️⃣ Endpoints